The superpower every leader needs: listening to empower

 Why is it important to listen to everyone, to hear all voices?

+At the heart of the Thinking Environment is a commitment to equality, a recognition that everyone’s thinking matters.
+Even in a hierarchy, you can value and appreciate everyone’s thinking equally.
+Having the best thinking of everyone will inform better decision-making overall.
 One of the simplest ways to enable this is to structure meetings with equal time for people to contribute, to hear from everyone in the room, not just from those who speak loudest and longest.
 The Thinking Environment offers techniques so that you can ensure quieter people don’t have to fight to be heard.

 When team members listen well to each other, paying respectful attention, it can spark new ideas both for the thinker and for those listening.
 As people listen to and learn about each other, it builds connection, trust and understanding, and can enable better alignment.
 People don’t need to always agree with each other.
 The respectful foundations of a Thinking Environment help you avoid unhealthy conflict and enable constructive and thoughtful disagreement.